compute-tooling/compute-studio/old-docs/PRIVACY.md

 - With certain trusted vendors, consultants and other service providers who need access to such information to carry out work on our behalf, such as payment processors for billing services;
 - With other users when you publish a model or otherwise participate in the interactive features of our Services;
 - In response to a request for information if we believe disclosure is in accordance with any applicable law, regulation or legal process, or as otherwise required by any applicable law, rule or regulation;
-- If we believe your actions are inconsistent with our user agreements or policies, or to protect the rights, property and safety of COMP or others;
+- If we believe your actions are inconsistent with our user agreements or policies, or to protect the rights, property and safety of Compute Studio or others;
 In connection with, or during negotiations of, any merger, sale of company assets, financing or acquisition of all or a portion of our business by another company; and
 With your express consent or at your direction.
 - We may also share aggregated or de-identified information, which cannot reasonably be used to identify you.